-In their first 24 years, public charter schools have demonstrated that they can be a significant force for improvement in U.S. public education.
+In their first 25 years, public charter schools have demonstrated that they can be a significant force for improvement in U.S. public education.
 Despite successful growth in numbers and quality, the charter sector faces future challenges.
-Public charter schools will not meet these challenges by doing more of the same.
+Public charter schools that maintain the status quo will fail to overcome these challenges.

-Instead, the sector needs a new wave of innovation to capitalize on the enormous potential charter schools have to improve public education substantially for U.S. students.
-Simply put, the sector needs to be better, broader, and bigger, which will require innovation that breaks the mold of most schools today.
+Instead, the sector needs a new wave of innovation to capitalize on its enormous potential to improve public education substantially for U.S. students.
+Simply put, the sector needs to be better, broader, and bigger, and this requires innovation that breaks the mold of most schools today.

-Raising the Bar: Why Public Charter Schools Must Become Even More Innovative, a joint effort between The Mind Trust and Public Impact, a national education policy and management consulting organization based in North Carolina that explores these challenges, issues a national call to action for more innovation in U.S. charter schools and recommends steps various stakeholders in the charter sector could take to make the sector better, broader and bigger.
+Raising the Bar: Why Public Charter Schools Must Become Even More Innovative, was a joint effort between The Mind Trust and Public Impact, a national education policy and management consulting organization based in North Carolina that explores these challenges.
+The report issues a national call to action for more innovation in U.S. charter schools and recommends the steps that various stakeholders in the charter sector could take to make the sector better, broader and bigger.

 Through this report, we hope to spark more conversation and action to improve and expand the U.S. charter school sector in order to serve more students.
-We also will use this report as a prelude and a guide to the Charter School Design Challenge, our national search for four transformative, break-the-mold charter school models that will receive $250,000 each to launch in Indianapolis.
+We also are using this report as a prelude and a guide to the Charter School Design Challenge, our national search for four transformative, break-the-mold charter school models that will receive $250,000 each to launch in Indianapolis.

 Download the full report and associated materials below.
 If you would like a printed copy of the report, please email us with your request.